Paolo Banchero Joins Impressive List of Orlando Magic No. 1 Picks

-Paolo Banchero joins impressive list of Orlando Magic No. 1 picks originally appeared on NBC Sports Chicago
+Paolo Banchero joins impressive list of Orlando Magic No. 1 picks originally appeared on NBC Sports Washington

 Paolo Banchero has some giant footsteps to follow in Orlando.